 Advanced Placement Physics 1 is a rigorous course designed to be the equivalent of an entry level, algebra-based college physics course.
 It follows the standards and expectations as described in the College Board AP Physics 1 Course Description and covers all of the topics and themes outlined therein.
 This course cultivates and demands a high level of critical thinking often presenting problems as abstract relationships rather than concrete answers.
 This is a laboratory course, and students are expected to design data collection methods as well as use given data to analyze and find relationships that govern physical phenomena.
-The course is divided into ten units including kinematics, dynamics, rotational motion, energy, momentum, simple harmonic motion, waves, sound, charges, and circuits.
+The course is divided into ten units including kinematics, dynamics, 15 | P a g e rotational motion, energy, momentum, simple harmonic motion, waves, sound, charges, and circuits.
 All content is taught from a Biblical Worldview.
 Science fair project is required.
+All courses are a length of two semesters unless otherwise specified.
+Honors and AP courses need teacher recommendation.
+Dual Credit courses need counselor recommendation.